The 38th Annual Festival on the Square is July 13-15, 2018. Detailed information and a link to the vendor application can be found below.

-From Saturday, July 11th to Sunday, the 12th, the Historic Courthouse Square in downtown Hayesville will host an array of crafters, artists and food for the 35th Annual Festival on the Square.
+From Saturday, July 14th to Sunday, the 15th, the Historic Courthouse Square in downtown Hayesville will host an array of crafters, artists and food for the 35th Annual Festival on the Square.
 One July weekend a year, the Festival has become a town tradition that brings free entertainment and arts to the lawns of the Courthouse, which is listed on the National Registry of Historic Places.

-This year’s Festival kicks off Friday night, July 10th, with free live music starting around 7:00pm.
+This year’s Festival kicks off Friday night, July 13th, with free live music starting around 7:00pm.
 On the corner in front of Chinquapin’s, the streets will close a couple of hours before the dance and fresh-cooked food and cold drinks will be sold.
 Plan to bring a chair and relax or take to your feet to dance along as Bob Dalsimer and the Ad Hoc String Band plays traditional tunes for contra and round dancing.
 Around 8:15, the Sweetheart Cloggers will show off their talents.
 Then there will be a “Street Jam” with music by Caromia Tiller, Jason Kenny and members of Gnarly Fingers, Irons in the Fire and others.

-From 10-5 on Saturday, July 11th, and 10-4 on Sunday, more than 70 crafters and artists from several states will display their wares around the courthouse, which is on the National Register for Historic Places.
+From 10-5 on Saturday, July 14th, and 10-4 on Sunday, July 15, more than 70 crafters and artists from several states will display their wares around the courthouse, which is on the National Register for Historic Places.
 Items like pottery, photography, paintings, bath salts and soaps, gourds, yard decor and wood carvings will be for sale.
 Others include fabric art, knitting, candles, and jewelry.
 Many artists will be doing demonstrations, as well.
 The Square now has Internet which allows more vendors to accept credit cards.